 Regulating the sale of consumer information

 Consumers must be notified of any potential sale of their personal information and given the ability to opt-out.
-Any business selling such data must have a clear “Do Not Sell My Personal InformationInstruction from the data subject under the California Consumer Privacy Act (CCPA) explicitly expressing that their personal data should not to be sold or monetised.” link on the organisation’s website which allows consumers to select an opt-out for such a sale of their data.
+Any business selling such data must have a clear “Instruction from the data subject in multiple US States (including California, Utah, Virginia, Nevada, and others) explicitly expressing that their personal data should not be sold or monetised.” link on the organisation’s website which allows consumers to select an opt-out for such a sale of their data.
 There are more stringent rules for the sale of personal information of any consumer under 16 (requiring an “opt-in”), which must be given by a parent if the consumer is under 13 years of age.
 Importantly, consumers must not be discriminated against for choosing to opt-out or not opt-in to a sale of their personal information.

 Record Keeping and Service Providers